HayaaQutaishat/Articles-Application/README.md

 ## Project Pages :

+### Login Page :

+This is the entry page to the website that requires user identification and authentication, regularly performed by entering a username and password combination.

+### Register Page :

+This signup page (also known as a registration page) enables users and organizations to independently register and gain access to your system.

+### Logout Page :

+This page informs the computer or website that the current user wishes to end the login session.

 ### Home Page :

 -In this page, you can search text in title of articles by input any word in the center input box, and click "Search" button.